isabelhazan/sitev2/content/posts/freedom.md

 When we’re young, it feels like it will be that way forever.

-Like we will laugh hard with our friends half drunk in bars, pulling our glasses off of sticky counters, scrutinizing over Uber prices to get home, while trying to gauge whether our friends _also_ want to get fries to dull the hangover we will wake up with the next day.
+It feels like forever that we we will laugh hard with our friends half drunk in bars, pulling our glasses off of sticky counters, scrutinizing over Uber prices to get home, while trying to gauge whether our friends _also_ want to get fries to dull the hangover we will wake up with the next day.

 It feels like forever that we will be able to send a spontaneous text saying “want to go to a cafe and hang out all day? or walk around? or shop? or come over and do nothing?"